>

 Mike [Vass] wrote the last tune [Give It a Wee Try], named after a wonderful phrase that made its way into the band’s road trip lingo, from a recording of the storyteller Davie Stewart on Martyn Bennett’s Grit album.

 Stephanie Hladowski sang The Pretty Ploughboy in 2012 on her and Chris Joynes’ CD The Wild Wild Berry.
-They give as their source Harry Cox’s recording from 1934.
+They noted Harry Cox’s recording from 1934 as their source.

 TRADarrr sang Simple Ploughboy on their 2015 album Cautionary Tales.